What States Are Southern? Complete Guide to Southern States in the US

 • North Carolina

-Today, according to the United States Census, the states in the South consist of:
+Today, according to the United States Census, the southern states include:

 • Alabama